-Every year at my daughter’s school, there is a dinner to thank the people who donate money to the school.
+Every year at my children’s school, there is a dinner to thank the people who donate money to the school.
 This year I offered to make the dessert.
-The menu was Italian, with lasagna, so I made this Dulce de Leche pannacotta and it was a great success.
+The menu was Italian, with lasagna, so I made this Dulce de Leche Panna Cotta and it was a great success.

 The texture of Panna cotta is key to the success of this dessert, it should be soft and should melt in the mouth, not like jelly, but at the same time be able to maintain its shape.
 I tested the recipe with the Nestlé La Lechera Dulce de Leche which is pretty thick, I recommend not using another brand because I believe that the final outcome would be wrong.

 I did 4 times this recipe for the dinner, so in the pictures, the volumes are bigger.

 Dulce de Leche Pannacotta

 - 1 1/4 cup fresh cream

 - 1/2 jar Dulce de Leche (190 grams), use Nestlé La Lechera